 We recommend purchasing Fodor’s Travel ‘Essential Norway’ for your trip to the country.
 Why this one?
 Well, we helped write it!
 Aram and I covered all of Arctic Norway and while Oslo wasn’t our chapter we wrote, we are confident that Fodor’s chose a great source and person to write it.
-This guidebook is coming out on February 25, 2020, but it is available for pre-order now.
+This guidebook was published in February 2020.

 Reusable Water Bottle

 I have been using my Klean Kanteen for so many years.
 And every time I leave one in an airport or at one of my many homes, I immediately order another.
 So, now, I kind of hoard water jugs… which is essentially no different than purchasing one-time throw away plastic bottles if you think about it.